sahal-mulki/hand_ai/README.md

 # I dont have Python !

-There's a easier way to view the Model then python, you can also have a look at this link :
+There's a easier way to view the Model than python, you can also have a look at this link :

 https://teachablemachine.withgoogle.com/models/8AXz2b2O1/

 Thanks for having a look at this,